AgentMC/Sao19/Translate/En/Part8.md

 "We might be able to help with something."

-He lightly tapped her shoulder, so Ronnie could only nod.
+He lightly tapped her shoulder, so Ronye could only nod.

 "But if you continue standing in the doorway, I will have to go back!"